Fudgy High-Protein Chocolate Cheesecake

 Basically, I want to have my cake or cheesecake and still feel good about it.

-Cheesecake, especially, means something extra to me.
+Cheesecake, especially, high protein cheesecake, means something extra to me.
 It’s kind of become my redemption arc.
-It started with pistachio, then lemon poppyseed, then Ferrero Rocher.
+It started with Pistachio, then Lemon Poppyseed, then Ferrero Rocher.
 The PB&J version showed up.
-The Dubai chocolate one followed.
+The Dubai Chocolate one followed.
 And suddenly I realized I was fully obsessed with perfecting cheesecake.

-This fudgy high-protein chocolate cheesecake might be the simplest of the bunch, but don’t let that fool you.
+This fudgy high-protein chocolate cheesecake earns its spot in my list of my favorite high protein desserts, and it might be even the simplest of the bunch, but don’t let that fool you.

 It’s rich, fudgy, and deeply satisfying, with that just-set edge and soft, almost molten center that makes you pause after the first bite.
 The cocoa flavor is bold, the texture is smooth, and the ingredient list is clean enough that I don’t feel weird grabbing a slice in the morning.